leodeslf/leaf/prebuild/engg/method/kanban.md

 #### Agree to pursue incremental, evolutionary change

-The kanban method is designed to meet *minimal resistance*.
+The Kanban method is designed to meet *minimal resistance*.
 It encourages continuous small incremental and evolutionary changes to the current process by implementing *collaboration and feedback forms*.

 #### Initially, keep current roles and responsibilities